-Reinforce Upper Gully's strong local identity through the enhancement of its landscape character, cultural and built heritage.

-Manage future change in a way that improves the artistic, cultural and historical presence in public spaces to enhance Upper Gully's distinct

-Support the design of new or modified buildings and spaces that respects valued heritage or built form character qualities to achieve the desired design quality and construction standards in the Activity Centre
+- S8.1 Reinforce Upper Gully's strong local identity through the enhancement of its landscape character, cultural and built heritage. - S8.2 Manage future change in a way that improves the artistic, cultural and historical presence in public spaces to enhance Upper Gully's distinct identity. - S8.3 Support the design of new or modified buildings and spaces that respects valued heritage or built form character qualities to achieve the desired design quality and construction standards in the Activity Centre